Tannu-Saxena02/devConnect/HomeworkNotes.md

 -Create passwordHash using bcrypt.hash & save the user in excrupted password -Create login API
 -Compare password and throw errors if email or password is invalid.

+-Install cookies
+-just send a dummy cookie to user
+-Create GET /profile API and check if you get the cookie back -Install jsonwebtoken
+-In login API,after email and password validation,create a JWT token and send it to user in cookies -read the cookies inside your profile API and find the loggedin user